Developer playbooks

 - the support action is tied to the receipt instead of separate email history

-4. Recover a manual recurring member
+4. Recover a recurring member

 - read renewal intelligence for the cohort view

-- choose the correct buyer-safe link:
+- choose the correct buyer-safe next action from the product and membership state

 - keep the membership and support trail attached to that recovery step